vocamen/vocamen.github.io/more/worlds.md

 It is the beginning of 70 trips, 70 discoveries and wonders.

 But why building worlds?
-Does Christians need to do that?
+Do Christians need to do this?

 ### C.S Lewis explains
 > We can make people (often) attend to the Christian point of view for half an hour or so;